GLOBAL MARKETS-Stocks hit by Ukraine war threat, gold, oil jump

 Brent crude, the European oil benchmark, rose as much as 2 percent to a two-month high of $111.41 per barrel before trimming gains slightly.
 U.S. crude futures , meanwhile, hit a five-month high of $104.65.

-On top of concerns about a military confrontation, it was not clear if Ukraine's new interim government, formed only about a week ago after pro-Russian former President Viktor Yanukovich was ousted, can secure funds to avoid default.
+On top of concerns about a military confrontation, it was not clear if Ukraine's new interim government, formed only about a week ago after pro-Russian former President Viktor Yanukovich had been ousted, can secure funds to avoid default.

 Kiev has said it needs $35 billion over two years to avoid default, and may need $4 billion immediately.
 But Ukrainian Finance Minister Oleksander Shlapak said on Saturday the country was unlikely to receive financial assistance from the International Monetary Fund before April.

-Elsewhere, the yield on 10-year U.S. debt slid to a one-month low of 2.592 percent, before recovering to trade at 2.62 percent ahead of the release of important economic data this week including payrolls numbers on Friday and manufacturing data later on Monday.
+Concerns over Ukraine sent the yield on 10-year U.S. debt to a one-month low of 2.592 percent, before recovering to trade at 2.62 percent ahead of the release of important economic data this week, including manufacturing data on Monday and payrolls data on Friday.

-A private survey of the latter in China found factory activity shrank again in February as output and new orders fell, reinforcing concerns about a slowdown in the world's No. 2 economy.
+Kicking off this week's data was China, where a private survey found Chinese factory activity shrank again in February as output and new orders fell, reinforcing concerns about a slowdown in the world's No. 2 economy.

 That offset a more upbeat survey from the Chinese services sector and pushed copper down to a three-month low.
 China is the world's top metals consumer and the market is already concerned about growing copper stockpiles in China.